lleger/elixir-school/lessons/advanced/metaprogramming.md

 lang: en
 ---

 Metaprogramming is the process of using code to write code.
-In Elixir this gives us the ability to extend the language to fit our needs and dynamically change the code.
-We'll start by looking at how Elixir is represented under the hood, then how to modify it, and finally we can use this knowledge to extend it.
+In Elixir this gives us the ability to extend the language to fit our needs by dynamically change code.
+We'll start by looking at how Elixir is represented under the hood, then learn how to modify it, and finally using this knowledge to extend the language itself.

-A word of caution:  Metaprogramming is tricky and should only be used when absolutely necessary.
+A word of caution:  metaprogramming is tricky and should only be used when absolutely necessary.
 Overuse will almost certainly lead to complex code that is difficult to understand and debug.

 ## Table of Contents